hatari/hatari/readme.txt

  3.3) IPF support using capsimage library

-Hatari can use the optional capsimage library to access IPF and CTR files.
+While Hatari has built-in support for IPF images, the related code is still experimental and cannot load all types of IPF images.
+Thus Hatari can use the optional capsimage library to access IPF and CTR files.
 Those files are created using the Kryoflux board and allow to record MFM exact copies of original games, including the protection.